Humphead wrasse: Conservation

 Unsustainable and severe overfishing within the live reef food fish trade is the primary threat.
 Sabah, on Borneo Island, is a major source of humphead wrasses.
 The fishing industry is vital to this state because of its severe poverty.
 The export of humphead wrasses out of Sabah has led to a roughly 99% decline in the area's population.
 In an effort to protect it, export of the humphead wrasse out of Sabah has been banned; however, it has not prevented illegal, unreported and unregulated activities.
 Protection by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is managed in this area by the federal Department of Fisheries Malaysia, which issues permits to regulate fishing activity.
 Two pieces of legislation have also been implemented to protect the species: The Fisheries Act 1985 controls the transport of live fish and prohibits destructive fishing techniques; and the International Trade in Endangered Species Act 2008 supports Malaysia's adoption of CITES.

-The humphead wrasse is considered an umbrella species, which means many other species are sympatric with it and have much smaller ranges—thus the conservation of the humphead wrasse's habitat would benefit these other species as well.
-Understanding the concept of an umbrella species can lead to a better understanding of endangered species protection.

 The humphead wrasse has historically been fished commercially in northern Australia, but has been protected in Queensland since 2003 and in Western Australia since 1998.